RageKage/AUTO-ORG-MIG/README.md

+# Media Organizer (Desktop ➜ SSD)

-This folder contains two small Python tools that keep your photo/video library clean:
+Two Python scripts work together to keep your photo/video library organized:

-- `organize_media_by_month.py` — walks a library, sorts files into a consistent date-based structure, and finds duplicates.
+- `organize_media_by_month.py` – sorts everything in `_inbox` into a clean date-based structure.
-- `migrate_media_to_SSD.py` — moves the organized months (and `_duplicates`) from your main drive to an external SSD.
+- `migrate_media_to_SSD.py` – copies organized months from your Desktop to the SSD.

 ---

 ## 1. Requirements

-- Python 3 installed (macOS already has it, but `python3` must work in Terminal).
+- Python 3 (run with `python3` on macOS).
-- The Pillow library for reading EXIF data:
+- Pillow for EXIF dates:

   ```bash
   pip3 install pillow